Contextual Multi-Armed Bandit

 simulated_rewards = np.random.randint(2, size=n_samples)

-Finally we update the model providing per each action sample: (i) its context \(x_t\) (ii) the action \(a_t\) selected by the bandit, (iii) the correspoding reward \(r_t\).
+Finally, we update the model providing per each action sample: (i) its context \(x_t\) (ii) the action \(a_t\) selected by the bandit, (iii) the corresponding reward \(r_t\).

 [8]: